 Indeed, data on HIV awareness and prevalence within the Italian prison system is limited to a handful of observational studies.
 The lack of comprehensive data not only makes estimating HIV prevalence in Italian prisons difficult, it also makes developing effective HIV education and testing interventions a challenge.

-We have started working with a penitentiary ID physician Society SIMSPe Onlus, a patient organisations NPS Italia Onlus, and Ca' Foscari University to help tackle these challenges.
-Under the coordination of SIMPe onlus, this group of HIV community advocates, healthcare professionals and academics have conducted a comprehensive survey of HIV awareness in prisons, to develop and implement a HIV education and testing intervention that targets the specific needs of incarcerated people as well as the needs of prison staff.
+We have started working with a penitentiary ID physician Society SIMSPe Onlus, a patient organisation NPS Italia Onlus, and Ca' Foscari University to help tackle these challenges.
+Under the coordination of SIMSPe Onlus, this group of HIV community advocates, healthcare professionals and academics have conducted a comprehensive survey of HIV awareness in prisons, to develop and implement a HIV education and testing intervention that targets the specific needs of incarcerated people as well as the needs of prison staff.